-EDEC230 S, 3 credits Positive Child Guidance (integrated lab)

-This course will focus on developing skills in using positive guidance techniques while enhancing children's self-concept and developing children's pro-social skills.
+Positive Child Guidance and Management (integrated lab) This course will focus on developing skills in using positive guidance techniques while enhancing children's selfconcept and developing children's pro-social skills.
 The student will complete 45 hours of supervised lab with a coach at a licensed/registered early childhood facility or Head Start.
 Students will implement what is learned in class.
 Assessment is based on activities, including a conflict management plan and professional observation of guidance skills.
 Lab fee.

-EDEC247 F, 4 credits Child and Adolescent Development (integrated lab) Core III

-Students will examine research theories and issues concerning social, emotional, physical, and cognitive child development stages from conception through the early childhood years.
+Child and Adolescent Development (integrated lab) Students will examine research theories and issues concerning social, emotional, physical, and cognitive child development stages from conception through the early childhood years.
 The student will complete 45 hours of supervised lab with a coach at a licensed/registered early childhood facility or Head Start.
 The student will apply and practice knowledge of child development ages and stages.
 Assessment is based on a variety of instruments used to observe and interact with individual children as a way of integrating theory and practice.
 Lab fee.

-EDEC249 F/S, 4 credit Infant/Toddler Development and Group Care

-This is a program for infant/toddler caregivers, which focuses on meeting the needs of infants and toddlers.
+EDEC249 F/S 4 credit Infant/Toddler Development and Group Care This is a program for infant/toddler caregivers, which focuses on meeting the needs of infants and toddlers.
 Students will be learning from the following modules: social-emotional growth and socialization, group care, learning and development, and culture, family and providers.
 Use for CDA Credential.
-An ECE trainer must observe student.
-(Total course cost: \$125.00)
+Student must be observed by an ECE trainer.
+(Total course cost: \$125.00) EDEC265 S 2 credits